aegisql/conveyor/README.md

 ### 1.7.1-SNAPSHOT
 * Switch to Java 21
 * Some multithreading improvements
-* dependencies updates
+* Dependencies updates
-* added accessors for current ID, Label and properties
+* Added accessors for current ID, Label and properties
-* ConveyorAdapter class
+* Added ConveyorAdapter class
 * Commands extended to complete and completeExceptionally, allows to terminate the build with default value provided or with corresponding error processing
+* Command peekId allows to iterate through existing set of correlation IDs.
 * Allows cancellation commands on shutting down a conveyor
 * Bugfixes
 * TaskPool parallel conveyor